qiuxin/terraform-provider-tencentcloud/robertqiu/anti-ddos-terraform-blog-english.md

 - main.tf: This is the entry file of Terrform , which includes file path, resources, tencent authdication key as well as the configued rules(the source port on the specified `resource_id` DDoS resource, the forwarding port, the priority, Rules such as health checks and so on).
 - data.tf: The `data` that is used to search the resource based on given parameters.<br>
 - outputs.tf: Define the output parameters, which will be printed during `terraform apply` or `terraform output`.
-Some configure parameters are printed here.<br>。
+Some configure parameters are printed here.<br>
 - variable.tf: Define the parameters which are used in main.tf,including `TENCENTCLOUD_REGION`,`TENCENTCLOUD_SECRET_ID` as well as `TENCENTCLOUD_SECRET_KEY`.<br>

 The advantage of writing separate files in this way is to avoid the main.tf file being too long, and it is easier to quickly find different types of resources and parameters. <br>